algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/user-manual/UserManual-Admin.md

 ### Admin Panel

 The Cheerish Admin Panel provides a secure and structured interface for managing product-related data within the platform.
-This module enables administrators to perform CRUD operations and control product visibility on the website.
+This module enables administrators to perform CRUD(Create, Read, Update, and Delete) operations and control product visibility on the website.

 **Core Functionalities**